javierdemartin/Bicis/README.md

 ## Acknowledgements

-This app is completely free.
-I even removed Google Ads because I didn't feel comfortable using them.
-I'm planning on adding donation buttons to the app to help me maintain the development of this project.
-Meanwhile you can contribute and donate via Ko-Fi using the button above.
+This app is completelly free and Open-Source if it's helped you can donate using [Ko-Fi](https://ko-fi.com/javierdemartin) or using the In-App Purchases of the iOS app.
+There's no third party libraries involved or data shared with anyone.